Shikshita55/Aditya-L1-Solar-Activity-Analysis/README.md

 ## Overview

-The Sun is a highly dynamic star where magnetic activity drives several energetic phenomena such as solar flares, coronal mass ejections (CMEs), and ultraviolet brightenings.
+The Sun is a highly dynamic star in which magnetic activity drives several energetic phenomena, such as solar flares, coronal mass ejections (CMEs), and ultraviolet brightenings.
 Identifying and studying solar active regions is an important step toward understanding solar activity and space weather.

-This project presents an image-processing based approach for detecting solar active regions using observations from India's first dedicated solar mission, **Aditya-L1**.
+This project presents an image-processing-based approach for detecting solar active regions using observations from India's first dedicated solar mission, **Aditya-L1**.

 The work focuses on developing a computational pipeline to process solar images, enhance important structures, and automatically identify regions of increased solar activity.